 Thanks for your interest in UT Southwestern’s Master of Clinical Rehabilitation Counseling Program, a dynamic learning experience that will prepare you for a life-changing career.
 We invite you to apply.

 Beginning the Application Process

 The first step in applying is to complete an online application by June 15.
 In addition to your application, the Registrar requires submission of:

-- Three letters of recommendation from academic sources such as instructors, undergraduate advisors or academic/research mentors.
+- Three letters of recommendation from academic sources such as instructors, undergraduate advisers, or academic/research mentors.

 - Original transcripts from all of the colleges you’ve attended.